google/google-api-ruby-client-samples/gmail/README.md

-# Calendar Ruby Sample
+# Gmail Ruby Sample

-This is a simple starter project written in Ruby which provides a minimal example of Google Calendar integration within a Sinatra web application.
+This is a simple starter project written in Ruby which provides a minimal example of Gmail integration within a Sinatra web application.

-Once you've run the starter project and played with the features it provides, this starter project provides a great place to start your experimentation into the API.

 ## Prerequisites

-Please make sure that you're running Ruby 1.8.7+ and you've run `bundle install` on the sample to install all prerequisites.
+Please make sure that you're running Ruby 2.0+ and you've run `bundle install` on the sample to install all prerequisites.

 ## Setup Authentication